eslint/eslint/docs/src/use/configure/migration-guide.md

 ];
 ```

-### Predefined Configs
+### Predefined and Shareable Configs

-In eslintrc files, use the `extends` property to use predefined configs.
+In eslintrc files, use the `extends` property to use predefined and shareable configs.
 ESLint comes with two predefined configs that you can access as strings:

 * `"eslint:recommended"`: the rules recommended by ESLint
 * `"eslint:all"`: all rules shipped with ESLint

-You can also use the `extends` property to extend a custom config.
-Custom configs can either be paths to local config files or npm package names.
+You can also use the `extends` property to extend a shareable config.
+Shareable configs can either be paths to local config files or npm package names.

 In flat config files, predefined configs are imported from separate modules into flat config files.
 The `recommended` and `all` rules configs are located in the [`@eslint/js`](https://www.npmjs.com/package/@eslint/js) package.
 You must import this package to use these configs: